Rail transport in Russia: Timeline of railway implementation

-2030 – Magadan Highway (Lower Bestyah–Moma–Magadan) (project).

 Statistics

 Russian Railways accounts for 2.5% of Russia's GDP and employs 800,000 people.
 The percentage of passenger traffic that goes by rail is unknown, since no statistics are available for private transportation such as private automobiles.
 In 2007, about 1.3 billion passengers and 1.3 billion tons of freight went via Russian Railways.
 In 2007 the company owned 19,700 goods and passenger locomotives, 24,200 passenger cars (carriages) (2007) and 526,900 freight cars (goods wagons) (2007).
 A further 270,000 freight cars in Russia are privately owned.

-In 2009 Russia had 128,000 kilometers of common-carrier railway line, of which about half is electrified and carries most of the traffic, over 40% was double track or better.
+In 2009 Russia had 128,000 kilometers of common-carrier railway line (of which about half is electrified and carries most of the traffic), and over 40% was double track or better.

 In 2013 railways carried nearly 90% of Russia's freight, excluding pipelines.

 Industrial railways

 Besides the common-carrier railways that are well covered by government statistics there are many industrial railways (such as mining or lumbering railways) whose statistics are covered separately, and which in 1981 had a total length almost equal to the length of the common carrier railways.
 Currently (2008) they are only about half the length of the common-carrier system.
 In 1980, about two-thirds of their freight flowed to and from the common-carrier railroads while the remaining third was internal transport only on an industrial railways.
 (For example, a lumber company uses its private industrial railways to transport logs from a forest to its sawmill.)
 About 4% of the industrial railway traffic was on track jointly "owned" by two companies.